RISC-KC/basic_rv32s/guidelines/development_log.md

 Branch Logic determines BTaken, passes it to the Branch Predictor, and at the same time receives EX.B.EST (the pipelined B.EST) from the Branch Predictor to compare with BTaken and judge misprediction.
 Then Branch Logic outputs BP_Miss to the Hazard Unit.

-With that… the branch predictor design is finished.
-Implementation will come after ChoiCube84 finishes the current RV32I43FC cache implementation… I hope.
+With that... the branch predictor design is finished.
+Implementation will come after ChoiCube84 finishes the current RV32I43FC cache implementation...
+I hope.

 *My head already hurts thinking about debugging.
-I want to document the Forward Unit at the same level of detail as this Branch Predictor, but ugh… I skipped a meal and we have afternoon assembly—do it afterward.*
+I want to document the Forward Unit at the same level of detail as this Branch Predictor, but ugh...
+I skipped a meal and we have afternoon assembly—do it afterward.*
 *No—let’s accelerate design and fix it later if needed.
 This is still a pre-implementation draft, so let’s save time and move on.*

 Back to cache issues.